keeps/roda-in/README.md

 The latest version of RODA-in is available [here](https://github.com/keeps/roda-in/releases).

 To use RODA-in no installation is required.
 You just need to download the latest release of the application and run it by double clicking the downloaded file (*.jar extension).
-If that doesn't work, open a console window (or terminal) and type
+If that doesn't work, open a console window (or terminal) and creatorOption

 ```
 java -jar roda-in-app-x.y.z.jar